istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 We obtained these results using the [Istio benchmarks](https://github.com/istio/tools/tree/{{< source_branch_name >}}/perf/benchmark) for the `http/1.1` protocol, with a 1 kB payload at 1000 requests per second using 16 client connections, 2 proxy workers and mutual TLS enabled.

 Note: This testing was performed on the [CNCF Community Infrastructure Lab](https://github.com/cncf/cluster).
+Different hardware will give different values.

 <br><img width="90%" style="display: block; margin: auto;"
     src="istio-1.19.5-fortio-p90.png"